Computing maximal subsemigroups of a finite semigroup: Regular Rees 0-matrix semigroups

-\textbf{Case 2: $V = S_3$.} Since $G_1$ has no fixed points but every subgroup of every conjugate of $S_3$ fixes at least one point, it follows $G_1\not\leq g^{-1}S_3g$ for any $g\in G$.
-Hence there are no maximal subsemigroups of $R$ arising from $S_3$.
+\textbf{Case 2: $V = S_{3}$.} Since $G_{1}$ has no fixed points but every subgroup of every conjugate of $S_{3}$ fixes at least one point, it follows that $G_{1}\not\leq g^{-1}S_{3}g$ for any $g\in G$.
+Hence there are no maximal subsemigroups of $R$ arising from conjugates of $S_{3}$.